Angie-commits/google/README.md

 ## 2. DNS Lookup (Domain Name Resolution)

+- The browser translates the human-friendly domain name to an IP address.
+A query is sent to a dns server, which acts as a phonebook, fetching the corresponding IP address for Googla's server.

-- *Browser cache check:* The browser first checks if it has a recent DNS record for google.com.
+- *Browser cache check:* The browser will checks if it has a recent DNS record for google.com.

 - *If not cached:*
   1. The browser contacts the *local DNS resolver* (typically provided by your ISP).